Over $11.4 Million Secured for HOLA’s Capital Campaign and New Arts & Recreation Center!

 Fantastic News!
-We’re so proud to announce how so close we now are to wrapping up our $13 million Capital Campaign.
-To-date, HOLA has raised $8,412,037 in cash/pledges, including three recent major gifts from Brook and Pam Smith, The Walt Disney Company and the Wasserman Family Foundation.
+Construction has started and we’re so proud to announce how close we are now to wrapping up our $13 million Capital Campaign.
+To date, HOLA has raised more than $8.4 million in cash and pledges from donors and foundations, including four recent major gifts from Brook and Pam Smith, The Walt Disney Company and the Wasserman Family Foundation.
 Recent facilitation of a connection to the County storm drain by our friends at the Department of Public Works and the office of Supervisor Mark Ridley-Thomas has also resulted in significant savings to the project.
-These supports were leveraged along with New Market Tax Credits and as a result, HOLA will have $11.44 million to spend on the construction of an all new Arts and Recreation Center, now scheduled to open it’s doors in the spring of 2018.
+Additionally, HOLA recently closed on New Markets Tax Credits (a type of subsidized financing) that net the project nearly $3 million.
+This was made possible through support from the Weingart Foundation, US Bank, US Bancorp Community Development Corporation, TELACU and the Los Angeles Development Fund.
+With all of these sources and savings, we are very close to our $13 million goal, which is scheduled to open its doors in Spring 2018.

 HOLA’s new Arts and Recreation Center will be a 25,000-foot state-of-the-art facility.
 The new Center will consist of modular structures, the majority of modulars built from single use shipping containers which have been converted to custom-designed activity rooms, community rooms, music rooms and creative lab spaces.
 Innovatively using containers drastically reduces the overall construction period while these recycled structures meet some of the highest “green standards,” greatly enhancing the building’s energy efficiency and reducing HOLA’s operating costs.

-Through our innovative partnership with the Los Angeles Department of Recreation and Parks, once again, all of the resources acquired are leveraged to help ensure that the over 300 families on HOLA’s waitlists quarterly, are able to access critical programs and services like the YOLA at HOLA Orchestra Program in partnership with the LA Phil, STEAM classes and a variety of recreational opportunities.
+Building upon our innovative public/private partnership with the Los Angeles Department of Recreation and Parks, which is providing a long-term lease to HOLA at virtually no cost, we are able to direct all of the funds we have raised to the building.
+As a result, we will be able to ensure that the over 300 families on HOLA’s waitlists quarterly, are able to access critical programs and services like the YOLA at HOLA Orchestra Program in partnership with the LA Phil, STEAM classes and a variety of recreational opportunities.

 “This new Center will provide hundreds more families each year with the hope and opportunities they seek to realize their dreams,”